 Jane Austen wrote books that make a great accompaniment to any history curriculum, and there are numerous fun products available to make it fun.
 Her books are classics for a reason – she was a gifted writer who could tell a story with humor, suspense, and had an amazing gift for creating hilarious characters.
 If you’ve only watched the movies based on her books, you are missing half the fun.
 Go right now and pick up one – any one – today!

-We study history chronologically at our house, so the 19th Century will be a busy one!
+We study history chronologically at our house, so the 19th Century was be a busy one!
 (Read my post on our Custom History Curriculum.)
-Around the same time that we study the French Revolution and Lewis and Clark, we will also get to read and study Jane Austen.
+Around the same time that we study the French Revolution and Lewis and Clark, we read and study Jane Austen.
 This is mostly for high schoolers, but in my house, everyone’s been exposed to her movies, and the older girls have read a novel or two.

 She lived and wrote during some very exciting historical periods.
 Born in England in 1775, on the eve of the American Revolution, she grew up during the French Revolution, and wrote during what is known as the Regency period.
 Her stories all take place in this time.

 The Regency period is the time when King George III had gone mad, and was declared unfit to rule.
 His son, the Prince Regent, ruled in his place.
 Upon the death of the king, the prince became King George IV.